Walks and Talks

 All Things Considered

-In recent years I have been developing a number of talks and guided walks related to the history of Crumpsall, Cheetham and other parts of North Manchester.
-I can also offer talks on The Peterloo Massacre, The Middleton Pace Egg Play and other Easter Traditions and, given reasonable notice, The Early History of St. Chad's Cheetham, Manchester's Catholic Mother Church.
+I can offer a range of talks, some of which are linked to guided or self-guided walks, on a range of subjects including the history of Crumpsall, Cheetham and other parts of North Manchester.
+The Peterloo Massacre, The Middleton Pace Egg Play and other Easter Traditions and, given reasonable notice, The Early History of St. Chad's Cheetham, Manchester's Catholic Mother Church.

 Below you will find brief outlines of each talk/walk and links to the accompanying books where available.

 To find out when walks or talks are taking place, or to book a walk or a talk for a group email

 SMEDLEY, THE FORGOTTEN SUBURB

 The small area of Smedley, which can still be seen identified on maps, but which is rarely referred to by name, was home to some fascinating and famous individuals.
 This talk tells their stories and explores the area with a particular focus on Smedley Lane itself.